 Is Santa Claus real?

-Without any doubt, Santa Claus is one of the most influential characters in the Western culture.
-In fact, it has been a primary discipline tool used by parents after the month of September (“I’m going tell Santa Clause not to bring you gifts!”).
+Without any doubt, Santa Claus is one of the most influential characters in Western culture.
+It has been a primary discipline tool used by parents after September (“I’m going tell Santa Clause not to bring you gifts!”).
 Although Santa is a Christmas icon and is widely known by everyone, it is also a major dilemma for many parents.
 Should I tell my kid Santa Claus is real?
-How can I tell my child that I was lying to him all these years and that Santa didn't bring him toys; instead, I wrestled with a mad woman for them on Black Friday?”
+How can I tell my child that I was lying to him all these years and that Santa didn't bring him toys; instead, I wrestled with a madwoman for them on Black Friday?”

 Could this be the only acceptable lie to our kids?
 The truth is that every parent has the responsibility to choose how he or she wants to approach this.

 Before we start plotting extraordinary stories for our children, we have to make sure we fully understand our beliefs.
 Christmas is more than candy, gifts, and over-eating.
 Teaching our children the meaning of Christmas will be the first step.
 Why do we get presents in the first place anyway?
 Whether you teach your kids that the giving tradition began because of the wise men or plainly because it is the family tradition, you mustn't use Santa as the sole reason for Christmas.

 Understanding our creed gives meaning to the season and allows us to teach our kids the purpose of Christmas.

 There is not a right time to tell the "Truth" about Santa.
 Every child will accept the news differently, but at the end of the day, what matters are the values your kid gets out of this.
 There is no perfect age to break the news, yet we have to keep in mind that we cannot allow the story to keep going and then put them in uncomfortable situations.
 Keep in mind that we cannot drag this story after a certain age.